-Where the Investigation Committee makes an Order as provided for in Bye Law 6.22.4, it shall cause to be published, as soon as practicable and in such a manner as it thinks fit, and in accordance with the publication policy approved by Council, Companies (Statutory Audits) Act 2018 and Article 30 of EU Directive 2006/43/EC (as amended), such a report as it thinks fit of its proceedings under this Bye-Law with respect to the Complaint.
+Where the Investigation Committee makes an Order as provided for in Bye Law 16.22.4, it shall cause to be published, as soon as practicable and in such a manner as it thinks fit, and in accordance with S.I.No.312 of 2016, such a report as it thinks fit of its proceedings under this Bye-Law with respect to the Complaint.
 The Order made by the Investigation Committee shall be recorded by the Secretary.